National Parks

 All visitors to the Area require the Uunguu Visitor Pass.
 This can be purchased from Drysdale River Roadhouse, Munurru Campground or online at Uunguu Visitor Pass.

-Aerial access is available from Kununurra and El Questro by way of numerous scenic flights.
+Aerial access is available from Drysdale River Station, Wyndham and Kununurra by way of numerous scenic flights.

 The Mitchell Falls are formed by a series of spectacular cascades and are best viewed just after the wet season, (May - July) when maximum water is falling.
 The falls normally flow all year round but by the late dry season (Sept-Oct) can be reduced to only a trickle.